 Origins Available: English, French

-Where did the English Courter family come from?
-When did the Courter family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Courter family history?Courter is a name of ancient Anglo-Saxon origin and comes from the family once having lived at the court, a phrase which may have indicated either a large mansion or a tribunal.
+Courter is a name of ancient Anglo-Saxon origin and comes from the family once having lived at the court, a phrase which may have indicated either a large mansion or a tribunal.
 The prefix A was often dropped by the 13th century, when many branches of the family became known as Court.
 Some historians have suggested that certain variations of the name may be nicknames derived from the Old French and Old English word curt, meaning short or truncated.
 However, time has confused the different derivations, and it is now extremely difficult to tell which is appropriate to a given family or situation.

-This web page shows only a small excerpt of our Courter research.
-Another 299 words (21 lines of text) are included under the topic Early Courter History in all our PDF Extended History products and printed products wherever possible.
+Another 227 words (16 lines of text) are included under the topic Early Courter History in all our PDF Extended History products and printed products wherever possible.

 Some of the Courter family moved to Ireland, but this topic is not covered in this excerpt.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Courter surname or a spelling variation of the name include: